junyuanM/WWW-Rebuttal/bTMk.md

 * **(Nathaniel Carter, Olivia Mitchell)**: Colleagues have noticed a professional relationship between these two agents, and they share information categorized under the "colleague information" security level.

-**Q3**: We have considered the structure and framework of MAS, including various topological and graph structures, such as tree structures, ring structures, and others.
+**Q3**: We have considered the structure and framework of MAS, including various topological and graph structures[1, 2], such as tree structures, ring structures, and others.
 We have provided a table to explain the results, and we found that under the **AgentSafe** framework, different MAS configurations can be effectively protected.
 Since our framework does not take into account other architectures, we focused on evaluating different topological structures.

-**Assumptions**:

-1. Memory can be hierarchical.
-2. Some agents are malicious and attempt to access the private information of other agents.

-We ensure that, in the **AgentSafe** framework, certain information cannot be passed downstream.
-For example, **Meta GPT**[1] operates in a hierarchical manner, and **CAMEL**[2] ensures that some information remains protected.
-Since our structure does not consider other frameworks, we specifically focused on exploring various topological structures.

----

-### Experiment Results:

-We considered various topologies and evaluated their performance under the AgentSafe framework.
 The table below shows the results for different topologies and their protection effectiveness:

 | Topology/Num   | 4    | 5    | 6    |
 | -------------- | ---- | ---- | ---- |